Mitchell-D/emulate-era5-land/info/notes_evaluation.md

 # evaluation

-## evaluator plans
+## new Evaluator subclasses

+**EvalSampleSources** (complete)

+Keep track of when and where samples are drawn from by recording the time and pixel indeces.

+**EvalTemporal** (complete)

+Store the average and standard deviation of arbitrary feaftures with respect to time of day and day of year.

+**EvalJointHist**

+Develop a joint histogram(s) with an arbitrary number of axes having individual bounds and resolutions.
+Optionally provide one or more conditions that must evaluate to True per sample in order for inclusion in the corresponding hist.
+As such, a separate hist will be developed for each condition.

+**EvalAxes**

+Marginalize over arbitrary subset of axes using one or more reduce functions

+**EvalConditional**

- - Collect time and location of samples that evaluate to True given an arbitrary expression.
+Collect time and location of samples that evaluate to True given an arbitrary expression, and optionally reduced feature values.

- - Joint histograms with arbitrary number of axes/bounds/resolutions

- - Marginalize over arbitrary subset of axes using one or more reduce functions

 ## figuring out evaluator transition